-Under this plan, the bonus declared to each EBIP participant for the current year is added to the participant's balance carried forward from the previous year, upon which one-third of the resulting total amount is paid out in cash, with the remaining two-thirds to be carried forward to the following year.
-Amounts in each participant's EBIP account are at risk because a significant reduction in EVA in any year may result in retraction (performance clawback) of the EBIP bonus declared in preceding years.
+Under this plan, the bonus declared to each EBIP participant for the current year is added to the participant's balance carried forward from the previous year, upon which one-third of the resulting total balance is paid out in cash, with the remaining two-thirds to be carried forward to the following year.
+The balance in each participant's EBIP account is at risk because a significant reduction in EVA in any year may result in retraction (performance clawback) of the EBIP bonus declared in preceding years.
 The EBIP encourages key management personnel to work for sustained EVA generation and to take actions that are aligned with the longer term interests of shareholders.

-In determining the EBIP bonus declared to each participant, the ERCC considers the overall business performance, individual performance and relevant market remuneration benchmarks.
+In determining the EBIP bonus declared to each participant, the ERCC considers the overall business performance, individual job responsibilities, performance and contribution, as well as the relevant market remuneration benchmarks.

 CapitaLand Performance Share Plan 2010

 In FY 2017, the ERCC granted awards which are conditional on targets set for a performance period, currently prescribed to be a three-year performance period.
 A specified number of shares will only be released to the recipient at the end of the qualifying performance period, provided that minimally the threshold targets are achieved.

 Under the PSP, an initial number of shares (baseline award) is allocated according to the following performance conditions:

 - Absolute Total Shareholder Return (TSR) of the Group measured as a multiple of Cost of Equity;

 - Relative TSR of the Group measured as a percentile ranking of the Group's TSR against those of a peer group comprising public-listed companies of comparable scale, scope and business mix in Singapore, Hong Kong and China; and